dr-matt-smith/java-crud-for-free-repositories-example-project/README.md

 ---------------------------------------------

 (a)
-create / copy in your entity classes into the appropriate "src" folder
+create / copy in your entity classes into the appropriate `src` folder

-for Java:
-	folder "/src/main/java/tudublin/"
-	package "tudublin"

-for PHP:
-	folder "/src/"
+folder `/src/main/java/tudublin/`
-	namespace "Tudublin"
+	`package "tudublin"`

 (b)
 Note - my libraries don't yet work with enumerations